 Now, I’m not one to point the finger or judge, so here’s an example of how, I too, am a creature of habit;

 Recently, I decided to rearrange my kitchen, including the location of my fridge; and one of my daily routines is to feed my dog.
 Anyway, being the fussy dog that he is, means he prefers (demands would be a better choice of word) a mixture of meat and biscuits, requiring me to store his meat in the fridge.
-But, here’s the interesting part, since moving the fridge I still (10 days later) find myself walking over to where the fridge used to be, why; because HABIT!
-That’s why!
+But, here’s the interesting part, since moving the fridge I still (10 days later) find myself walking over to where the fridge used to be, why; be

 (By the way, for anyone who knows me it will come as no surprise that I managed to squeeze in a story related to my dog…along with pictures)